 Featuring AAA Canadian beef cuts, Maggie Oakes dry ages their beef in-house for a minimum of 35 days before grilling.

-Unfortunately for us, I prefer my steak on the rare side, and my travelling companion prefers her steak well, so sharing a steak wouldn’t have worked out, and we opted to order individual selections from the menu.
-I wish they had smaller portions, but that’s okay.
-It just means that I need to return to Maggie Oakes again with husband Ray so that we can order the 32-ounce porterhouse steak for 2!
+Unfortunately for us, I prefer my steak on the rare side, and my travelling companion prefers her steak well, so sharing a steak wouldn’t have worked out.
+As a result, we opted to order individual selections from the menu.

-We dined at the Maggie Oakes for both breakfast and dinner and found the service and food to be top notch.
-The menu combines French Canadian classics with modern bistro flair and is a great upscale place to dine in Old Montreal Quebec.
+As you can see, we dined at the Maggie Oakes for both breakfast and dinner and found the service and food to be top-notch.
+Maggie Oakes menu combines French Canadian classics with modern bistro flair and is a great upscale place to dine in Old Montreal Quebec.

 Maggie Oakes Brasserie